sanskarhere/ImageHarvester/README.md

 ## 🧠 What It Does

 - 🔍 Accepts a search term via a clean web interface
-- 📡 Scrapes Google Images using BeautifulSoup + Requests
+- 📡 Scrapes Google Images using BeautifulSoup + Requests + Selenium
 - 📁 Saves all images into a structured local folder
-- 🧼 Built with Flask for smooth routing and input handling
+- 🧼 Built with Streamlit for smooth routing and input handling
 - 💡 Designed to be modular, scalable, and easy to extend

 ---